msank00/msank00.github.io/_posts/2020-04-24-blog_608_Survey_NLU.md

 1. TOC
 {:toc}

 ---

-Quick Refresher: Neural Network in NLP
+Quick Refresher on Natural Language Understanding

 # What is Syntactic and Semantic analysis?